 I would not be who I am today without Evie.
 Evie is my daughter, she was a Super Power Baby.
 She was not made for this world but for somewhere more beautiful.
 I see her in the stars and in the lyrics to Yellow by Coldplay.
 She is all around me and in everything I do.
 The marks of her presence are forever on my skin.
 I am reminded of her in all things yellow and I wear something yellow every day to keep her close.

 Because of Evie I celebrate love and life more intentionally than I used to.
 I have a much bigger and open-hearted view of humanity.
 She is now made of stars and ash and turquoise.
 She is in every molecule of the universe.

 My work life is varied and involves speaking to diverse audiences about challenging the deficit language used with regards to disability and the importance of effective and empowering communication in healthcare.
 I make art which involves painting and photography, sometimes at the same time.
 I have enjoyed being a wedding and portrait photographer over the last decade, but now, I am excited about focusing my energy into other things I am passionate about.
 I am sharing my thoughts about acceptance and diversity and they are being heard, adopted and transforming lives.

 Love, loss, grief, growth, freedom, hope, transformation, rebuilding... all of these things are part of my story.
 They are in my past, my present, and will shape my future.
 I am proud of where I have been, what I have seen, what I have endured and where I am going.
-I am bridging the gap, holding the space between parent and professional, I am a translator, advocate, educator and change maker.
+I am bridging the gap, holding the space between parent/patient and health professional, I am a translator, advocate, educator and change maker.